Cash Advance Loans: Here's 4 Things You Should Know

 Cash advance loans can be difficult for many borrowers to repay on time.
 And while high rates are certainly a factor, there’s a lot more to it than that.
 One of the other major factors is how these loans are designed to be repaid.

-Most personal loans are structured as amortizing installment loans.
+Some personal loans are structured as amortizing installment loans.
 With these products, you pay off the loan in small increments over time, with each payment going towards both the loan principal and the interest owed.

 Much of this difficulty is due to the lump-sum repayment model, which creates individual payments so large that borrowers struggle to afford them.
 This leads us to the fourth thing you should know about payday cash advances …